projectara/greybus-spec/source/device_class/camera.rst

 The value of the num_streams field report the number of actually configured streams.

-The flag field allows the Camera Bundle to provide additional information on the delivered Response.
-Accepted values for the Response flag field are listed in Table :num:`table-camera-configure-streams-response-flag-bitmask`.
+The flags field allows the Camera Bundle to provide additional information on the delivered Response.
+Accepted values for the Response flags field are listed in Table :num:`table-camera-configure-streams-response-flag-bitmask`.

 ..
 TODO: pinchartl: "best configuration" needs to be defined.

-The ADJUSTED bit of the Response flag field is used to support negotiation of the stream configuration.
+The ADJUSTED bit of the Response flags field is used to support negotiation of the stream configuration.
 The Camera Module may modify the requested configuration to match its capabilities.
 This includes lowering the number of requested streams, originally reported in